Note that U and D would be 90-degree turns on this cube, but each of L,R,F,B would be a 180-degree turn.

 What I do first is get the edge cubies on one side resolved.
 Super easy.

 Now do the corners.
-An easy commutator is Li,U,R,Ui,L,U,Ri
+An easy commutator is Li,U,R,Ui,L,U,Ri.
+Varients of this are easy to find.

 At this point, one 3x3 side is finished, and only the other 3x3 side remains.
 Use the well-known